-- 6.1 You can buy more shares in your home.
-This is known as 'staircasing'. - 6.2 If you buy more shares in your home, the rent will go down. - 6.3 Where you require legal advice when buying more shares, you are responsible for paying your own legal fees.
-Your mortgage lender will require you to instruct a suitably qualified legal adviser if you are borrowing money to fund any purchase of additional shares.
-The landlord is responsible for paying their own legal fees related to share purchase transactions. - 6.4 It is advisable to take independent legal and financial advice before buying more shares to be clear on your options.
-For example, you might need to pay Stamp Duty Land Tax (SDLT) on these purchases. - 6.5 You can buy additional shares of 10% or more at any time. - 6.6 You'll need to know your home's market value.
+- 6.4.1 You can buy additional shares of 5% or more at any time. - 6.4.2 You'll need to know your home's market value.
 You'll need to pay for a valuation by a surveyor who is registered with the Royal Institution of Chartered Surveyors (RICS).
 The responsibility for who arranges the valuation (you or the landlord) is in the 'Home valuation' section of the 'Summary of costs' document.
-You can find a registered surveyor on the RICS website. - 6.7 The landlord may charge an administration fee each time you buy more shares.
-The fee is stated in the 'Summary of costs' document. - 6.8 You will need to have your landlord's permission to make home improvements. - 6.8.1 If you have made home improvements, then your home valuation should show two amounts: - the current market value this is the home's value including any increase because of home improvements - the unimproved value this is the home's value excluding the value added by any approved home improvements carried out - 6.8.2 The price for additional shares is based on the unimproved value.
+You can find a registered surveyor on the RICS website. - 6.4.3 The landlord may charge an administration fee each time you buy a share of 5% or more.
+The fee is stated in the 'Summary of costs' document. - 6.4.4 You will need to have your landlord's permission to make home improvements. - 6.4.5 If you have made home improvements, then your home valuation should show two amounts:

+- the current market value this is the home's value including any increase because of home improvements - the unimproved value this is the home's value excluding the value added by any approved home improvements carried out - 6.4.6 The price for additional shares of 5% or more is based on the unimproved value.